Gear train output speed calculator

 What formula does this use?

-N_out = N_in (driver teeth / driven teeth), the standard form documented by NIST / CODATA.
+N_out = N_in (driver teeth / driven teeth).
+This is a standard result of physics; units and physical constants follow NIST / CODATA.

 Does the result ever change over time?